Discussing Torah matters because the Torah matters

 the world and all that is in it, you have founded them.

-That would be the movie I suppose.
-But I must say, mankind has come up with a clever idea in Genesis 11.
-They have devised a plan to effectively recreate Adam.
-With all humanity concentrated in a single structure under one aim, one language, and one headship, then in theory, mankind would wield as much power as Adam had.
+That is the movie I guess.
+In real life, I must say, mankind has devised a clever plan in Genesis 11.
+They plan to effectively recreate Adam.
+With all humanity concentrated in a single structure under one headship and speaking one language, then in theory, mankind would wield as much power as Adam once had.
 Even God says nothing would be impossible for them (11:6).
-Unfortunately their aim is not Let us glorify God as Adam did; let us serve Him with our united energies.
-Instead, their driving motivation is Let us make a name for ourselves.
+Unfortunately, their aim is not Come let us glorify God.
+Instead, their rallying cry is Come let us make a name for ourselves.

-If God does not intervene in Genesis 11, then nothing that man does will be impossible.
-If God does not intervene in Genesis 3, then man will live forever.
+It is interesting: if God does not intervene in Genesis 11, then nothing man does will be impossible (11:6).
+If God does not intervene in Genesis 3, then man will live forever (3:22).

 Living forever?
 Accomplishing the impossible?
 Both seem like positive things.
-Why would God intervene to prevent such things from happening?
+Why would God intervene to prevent these from happening?

 Context is clutch.